 JVs that are created with the intention that they should take over a specific function of the parent companies (eg, a distribution function), but without a permanent staff or independent management structure, will not be considered to be full function.
-Likewise, a JV that is largely or entirely dependent on its parent companies for purchases (or supplies) may not be considered to be sufficiently independent to meet the full function criterion.
+Likewise, a JV that is largely or entirely dependent on its parent companies for purchases, or where it supplies output mainly to the parent companies, may not be considered to be sufficiently independent to meet the full function criterion.

-JVs that begin life as non-full function entities may nevertheless become full function at some point in the future, meaning that a notification obligation might be triggered.
-3
+JVs that begin life as non-full function entities may nevertheless become full function at some point in the future, triggering a notification obligation, for example, a JV that started out selling solely to its parents later starts to sell to the market.3

-Once it is confirmed that the creation or alteration of a JV is a ‘concentration’ for EUMR purposes, one final revenue-based test is applied in order to determine whether or not the JV is actually subject to notification.
+Once it is confirmed that the creation of, or changes to, the ownership, structure or operation of a JV gives rise to a concentration for EUMR purposes, one final revenue-based test is applied to determine whether the JV is actually subject to notification.
 There are two sets of alternative revenue-based thresholds set out in the EUMR.
-If the JV meets the first set (designed to capture large-scale transactions) or the second set (intended to catch transactions that have a significant cross-border impact between EU member states), then the JV is notifiable.
-For the purpose of assessing whether the thresholds are met, the revenues of any jointly controlling entity will be taken into account.
-5
+If the JV meets the first set (designed to capture large-scale transactions) or the second lower set (intended to catch transactions that have a significant cross-border effect between EU member states), then the JV is notifiable.
+For the purpose of assessing whether the thresholds are met, the revenues of any jointly controlling entity will be taken into account.5

 Full functionality and changes in quality of control

-In a preliminary ruling in September 2017, the Court of Justice of the European Union (CJEU) held that the full functionality requirement is a prerequisite to the application of the EUMR to JV transactions, not only for jointly-controlled undertakings which are newly-created, but also for transactions where an existing undertaking moves from sole to joint control.
-The case involved an asphalt plant located in Austria, which was previously wholly-owned by an Austrian construction company (Teerag-Asdag).
-Under the proposed transaction, Teerag-Asdag and another construction company (Austria Asphalt) agreed to establish a 50/50 JV and to transfer ownership of the existing plant to the new JV Prior to the deal, the plant had not had any meaningful, independent presence on the market, since most of its output was for internal use by the owner.
-The parties to the deal agreed that output from the plant would continue to be (mostly) for captive use by the parent companies – meaning that the JV would not be considered to be full function for EUMR purposes.
-The parties therefore did not notify the transaction to the Commission but instead notified it in Austria as Austrian merger control captures non full function JVs.
+In a preliminary ruling in September 2017, the Court of Justice of the European Union (CJEU) held that the full functionality requirement is a prerequisite to the application of the EUMR to JV transactions, not only for jointly controlled undertakings that are newly created, but also for transactions in which an existing undertaking moves from sole to joint control.
+The case involved an asphalt plant located in Austria, which was previously wholly owned by an Austrian construction company (Teerag-Asdag).
+Under the proposed transaction, Teerag-Asdag and another construction company (Austria Asphalt) agreed to establish a 50/50 JV and to transfer ownership of the existing plant to the new JV.
+Prior to the deal, the plant had not had any meaningful, independent presence on the market, since most of its output was for internal use by the owner.
+The parties to the deal agreed that output from the plant would continue to be (mostly) for captive use by the parent companies – meaning that the JV would not be considered full function for EUMR purposes.
+The parties therefore did not notify the transaction to the Commission but instead notified it in Austria, as Austrian merger control captures non-full function JVs.
 The transaction was referred to a national court, which declined to examine the application on the grounds that the transaction fell under the jurisdiction of the EUMR.
 That decision was appealed to the Austrian Supreme Court, which in turn sought a preliminary ruling from the CJEU on the point.